Tô Lâm: Early career

 Tô Lâm's career in public security began with his education at the Central Police School in 1974, followed by his studies at the Vietnam People's Security Academy (VPSA) from October 1974 to October 1979.
 After graduating with a degree in security, he joined the Vietnam People's Public Security.
-From October 1979 to December 1988, he served in the Political Protection Department I within the Ministry of Public Security.
-He was promoted to Deputy Chief of the Political Protection Department I in December 1988, a role he held until 1993.
+Between 1979 and 1993, he served in the Political Protection Department I, eventually rising to the position of Deputy Chief in December 1988.

 From 1993 to 2006, Tô Lâm's career advanced as he became the deputy director and later the Director of various departments within the Ministry of Public Security, including the Political Protection Department I and III.
 In 2006, he was appointed deputy director of the General Security Department, and by 2007, he had risen to the rank of Major-General.
 His leadership continued as he became the Director of the General Security Department I in 2009, and in July 2010, he was promoted to Lieutenant-General.

 Tô Lâm's influence grew as he was appointed Deputy Minister of Public Security in August 2010 and became a member of the Party Central Committee during the 11th National Congress of the Communist Party of Vietnam in January 2011.
 His role in international relations was highlighted in 2011 when he received US Ambassador Ted Osius in Hanoi to discuss strengthening the partnership between the two nations.
-According to Voice of America, the US Ambassador commented on him:"Lâm is also a tough character, but intelligent and interested in strengthening cooperation with the United States in a number of fields."
+According to Voice of America, the US Ambassador commented on him: "Lâm is also a tough character, but intelligent and interested in strengthening cooperation with the United States in a number of fields."

-In June 2011, he was appointed Secretary of the Central Police Party Committee, and by September 2014, he was promoted to Colonel General by President Truong Tan Sang.
+In June 2011, he was appointed Secretary of the Central Police Party Committee, and by September 2014, he was promoted to Colonel General by President Trương Tấn Sang.
 His career continued to ascend as he served as Deputy Minister of Public Security and was promoted to Senior Lieutenant-General/Colonel General in early 2016.
-In April 2016, he was appointed Vice Chairman of the Central Steering Committee on Anti-corruption by President Tran Dai Quang, and in July of the same year, he was named Head of the Central Highlands Steering Committee.
+In April 2016, he was appointed Vice Chairman of the Central Steering Committee on Anti-corruption by General Secretary Nguyễn Phú Trọng, and in July of the same year, he was named Head of the Central Highlands Steering Committee.
 From 2016 to 2024, he held several key positions, including Minister of Public Security and Vice Chairman of the Central Steering Committee on Anti-corruption.
-His contributions were further recognized in January 2019 when he was promoted to the rank of General by President Nguyen Phu Trong.
+His contributions were further recognized in January 2019 when he was promoted to the rank of General by President Nguyễn Phú Trọng.